Eyemouth disaster

 The Eyemouth disaster was a severe European windstorm that struck the south-eastern coast of Scotland on 14 October 1881.
 One hundred and eighty-nine fishermen, most of whom were from Eyemouth, were drowned.
 Many citizens of Eyemouth call the day Black Friday.

 Disaster

 Following a period of poor weather, the morning of 14 October was calm.
 Though the storm was predicted (as the barometric pressure was very low), the fishing fleets put to sea through economic necessity.

 Many of the fishing boats were either capsized, or wrecked against the coastline.
+John Doull, from the Fishery Office in Eyemouth, hypothesized that there were so many casualties because many ships could not see the land due to the storm, and they sailed too close to land and thus were smashed against the rocks without being able to safely make it back out to sea or into the port.
+Additionally, many of the ships did not have their ballast stowed properly, which exacerbated damage or sunk ships due to it being thrown around the hold during the storm.